keplergl/kepler.gl/docs/api-reference/get-started.md

 #### 3. Add data to map

-In order to interact with a kepler.gl instance and add new data to it, you can dispatch __`addDataToMap`__ action from anywhere inside your app.
-It adds dataset to kepler.gl instance and update the full configuration (mapState, mapStyle, visState).
+In order to interact with a kepler.gl instance and add new data to it, you can dispatch the __`addDataToMap`__ action from anywhere inside your app.
+It adds dataset(s) to a kepler.gl instance and updates the full configuration (mapState, mapStyle, visState).

 Read more about [addDataToMap](./actions/actions.md#adddatatomap)